virginiah894/studio-portfolio/README.md

 Support and contact details
 For any queries, ideas on improvement,requests for contribution ,feel free to email me on virgyperry@gmail.com

-License
+ ## License
-Copyright (c) Virginiah Periah 2019 Licensed under the Apache License, Version 3.0 (the "License");

-© 2019 GitHub, Inc.
+This project is licensed under the MIT License - see the LICENSE.md file for details